 Question Answer Marks 3(e) To what extent are Marxist explanations of social inequality the most useful?
-15 Arguments for: Marxists argue inequality is the inevitable outcome of capitalism, this is useful for economic explanations of inequality in most MIS; Marxism offers a clear distinction of the conflict between two classes in society - the bourgeoisie exploit the labour of the proletariat to increase their profits; Marxist explanations of the relationship between the proletariat who own nothing but their labour which they sell to the bourgeoisie for wages is true for many individuals in society; Marxists offer useful explanations of the barriers to resistance facedby the proletariat who are oppressed in that they can't exercise their dissatisfaction with their bosses for fear of being sacked; Althusser theories of ideology help explain why the working class fail to gain equality, this is useful as it explains how the key institutions in society (ISAs) work together to prevent the working classes from rising up; Marxism offers explanations of the ways in which the state tries to control our thoughts and legitimises the capitalist system, (the myth of meritocracy) through various ISAs such as religion, education, mass media and criminal justice Marxist theories of education help explain the inequalities faced by the working class in terms of educational outcomes and class differencesin educational attainment are clearly evident today; Marxists refer to 'the old boy's network' which see privileged elites helping people of their own class thus denying meritocratic opportunity, this theory is rooted in reality as examples of nepotism can be seen in most societies; Marxist theories of material deprivation are useful for explaining the formation of sub-cultures, crime rates and differences in educational attainment; any other reasonable response.
-Arguments against: Marxist neor dimensional - tries to explain all inequality in terms of economic differences; interactionist critique of stru is flawed; feminists are likely to argue that gender is a more important explanation of inequality than class; other sociologists argue ethnicity is a more important explanation of inequality than class;any other reasonable response
+15 Arguments for: Marxists argue inequality is the inevitable outcome of capitalism, this is useful for economic explanations of inequality in most MIS; Marxism offers a clear distinction of the conflict between two classes in society - the bourgeoisie exploit the labour of the proletariat to increase their profits; Marxist explanations of the relationship between the proletariat who own nothing but their labour which they sell to the bourgeoisie for wages is true for many individuals in society; Marxists offer useful explanations of the barriers to resistance faced by the proletariat who are oppressed in that they can't exercise their dissatisfaction with their bosses for fear of being sacked; Althuser theories of ideology help explain why the working class fail to gain equality, this is useful as it explains how the key institutions in society (ISAs) work together to prevent the working classes from rising up; Marxism offers explanations of the ways in which the state tries to control our thoughts and legitimises the capitalist system, (the myth of meritocracy) through various ISAs such as religion, education, mass media and criminal justice Marxist theories of education help explain the inequalities faced by the working class in terms of educational outcomes and class differencesin educational attainment are clearly evident today; Marxists refer to 'the old boy's network' which see privileged elites helping people of their own class thus denying meritocratic opportunity, this theory is rooted in reality as examples of nepotism can be seen in most societies; Marxist theories of material deprivation are useful for explaining the formation of sub-cultures, crime rates and differences in educational attainment; any other reasonable response.
+Arguments against: Marxism is one dimensional - tries to explain all inequality in terms of economic differences; interactionist critique of structural approaches, such as Marxism, as being too deterministic, people are not just puppets but actors in their own live inequality than class; any other reasonable response